VCU-CS-Capstone/CS-25-302-SON-patients/Status Reports/Status Report Fall Week 02.md

 John Leonard

 ## 1) Accomplishments this week ##
-   - Met with team members
+   - Met w/ Dr. Leonard
-   - Completed most of the team contract
-   - Submitted team survey

 ## 2) Milestones to be completed next week ##
-   - Meet with Dr. Leonard
-   - Submit team contract
+   - Finish team contract
+   - Meet w/ sponsors to discuss mockups

 ## 3) Issues, problems or concerns ##
    - N/A